Fraggle Rock: United Kingdom

 Twelve UK episodes were released on VHS and DVD by Columbia TriStar Home Entertainment in April 2004.
 TVS, the original ITV broadcaster, has passed through several owners since dropping out of the ITV network in 1992 and it was believed only these 12 episodes had survived.
 The research found more episodes, but many of the original 95 remained lost.
 HiT Entertainment has tried unsuccessfully to locate the missing episodes, including extensive inquiries with The Jim Henson Company both in the UK and the US.
-When UK television channels wish to broadcast the show, they used the US versions; such was the case with Boomerang and Cartoonito in 2007.
+British television channels have consequently had to make do with the original US versions; such was the case with Boomerang and Cartoonito in 2007.
 In addition to the unknown fate of the physical master material, much of the original TVS production paperwork and sales documentation has been lost during the intervening years.
 This problem affects the majority of the TV program archive, preventing any commercial exploitation.

 As of December 2017, search efforts and returned episodes from private collectors - mostly home recordings on VHS - have raised the number of episodes to 95, with only one episode - "Gobo’s School For Explorers", missing.

 In December 2020 TV preservation company Kaleidoscope announced via their Facebook page that VHS copies of all episodes had been located and transferred from the collection of producer Victor Pemberton.
-In 2010, Lionsgate Home Entertainment the UK began releasing complete season box sets.
+In 2010, Lionsgate Home Entertainment the UK released seasons 1-3 in complete season box sets.
 These releases are the same as the American box sets, except without bonus features.
+However, seasons 4 and 5 have never, as of 2024, been commercially been released in the UK.